shawnr/practical-javascript/11-conclusion.md

 * Optimizing JavaScript delivery and performance
 * and so much more...

 We must keep at it.
 This foundation will serve us well, and we are in a good position to build, grow, and develop into the creators we want to be.
 There are many resources out there that can push your knowledge further.
-Take full advantage of them to keep learning!
+Take full advantage of them to keep learning and you will accomplish all of your goals.